project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/10-thomas-vaassen-land-tenures-hold-the-key-to-regenerative-agriculture.md

 ---
-title: 10 Thomas Vaassen, land tenures hold the key to regenerative agriculture?
+title: 10 Thomas Vaassen Land Tenures Hold The Key To Regenerative Agriculture
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2017-04-18)